I suggest that you park here: N 44 16.218 W 088 16.291 and walk down to the trail to attempt these caches.

 If you want to begin the series at the other end of the trail near Hwy CE, there is alternate parking available here: N 44 15.574 W 088 16.048

 I am beginning a new series of caches that are meant to honor those men and women who have served in the United States military, especially those in the Special Forces.

 (Listed in order from easiest to most difficult)

 Navy SEAL GC26E2A

-Those geocachers who successfully complete this series and fulfill all of the requirements will receive the honor of becoming a member of the Geocacher Special Forces.
+Those geocachers who successfully complete this series will receive the honor of becoming a member of the Geocacher Special Forces.